wy120303/webApp/backend/README.md

 ```

 # API Design Doc
+## Introduce two structures:
+Ride:
+id: int
+date: a string in the format of mm/dd/yyyy
+time: a string in the format of hh:mm
+departure: a string that represents a city name
+destination: a string that represents a city name
+num_seats: an int
+fee: a float

+Account:
+id: int
+name: a string
+email: a string represents a valid email
+phone_number: a string of numbers
+ride_offered: an array of Ride
+ride_booked: an array of Ride

 ## Search for rides
 `GET/ride`
 ### Query
-`Departure`
-`Destination`
+`departure`
+`destination`
+`time`
+`user_as_poster`
+`user_booked`
 ### Response
 #### HTTP Status Code 200
 A list of rides are found.
 Body:
-A list of the information of the rides, each includes:
 ```
-Date: a string in the format of mm/dd/yyyy
-Time: a string in the format of hh:mm
-Departure: a string that represents a city name
-Destination: a string that represents a city name
-NumberOfSeats: an int
-Fee: a float
-AccountInfo: an instance of Account
+ride: Ride
+account: Account
 ```

 ## Get a specific ride
 `GET/ride/{id}`